-Traditionally a non-ATAR course, but an optional HSC Examination was introduced in 2019.
+Traditionally a non-ATAR course, but now has an optional HSC Examination.

 English Extension

 English Extension 1 enriches learning for passionate students who wish to immerse themselves in independent research, literary theory and highly complex textual concepts.

 English Extension 2 is an HSC subject that allows Extension 1 students to independently develop their own Major Work, based on a form and concept of their own choosing.